andersjInentri/PVBattery/README.md

 ```

 ## How to run
-Create a .env file and add the following parameters.
+Create an .env file and add the following parameters.

 ```bash
 DB_HOST=inentriqdb.tallas.se